wolfspider/dotnet-freebsd-kestrel/README.md

 It will need the 2.2 SDK and by using Preview 3 NuGet has been able to download the required dependencies.

+Although this is not on the roadmap for 3 right now this code was thrown together in reference of this [issue](https://github.com/dotnet/corefx/issues/2046)